microsoft/dotnet-apiport/docs/BreakingChanges/083 SqlConnection.Open fails on Windows 7 with non-IFS Winsock BSP or LSP present.md

 Planned

 ### Change Description
-SqlConneciton.Open and OpenAsync fail in the .NET Framework 4.5 if running on a Windows 7 machine with a non-IFS Winsock BSP or LSP are present on the computer.
+SqlConnection.Open and OpenAsync fail in the .NET Framework 4.5 if running on a Windows 7 machine with a non-IFS Winsock BSP or LSP are present on the computer.

 To determine whether a non-IFS BSP or LSP is installed, use the `netsh WinSock Show Catalog` command, and examine every `Winsock Catalog Provider Entry` item that is returned.
 If the Service Flags value has the `0x20000` bit set, the provider uses IFS handles and will work correctly.
 If the `0x20000` bit is clear (not set), it is a non-IFS BSP or LSP.